Coronavirus Updates in Montenegro

 Have a great time at home, stay safe, enjoy with your family and read our blogs to have some fun and information on the destination.
 We will be updating information on the covid-19 situation in Montenegro and follow the Government and Ministry of Health releases.

-Take advantage of the quarantine time to read, do your hobbies, do online courses, plan your next travel, or whatever you didn’t have enough time to do before this!
+Take advantage of these times, do your hobbies, do online courses, plan your next travel, or whatever you didn’t have enough time to do before this!